 - Johnny Dangerously is a comedic example.

-- Veronica Guerin has a relatively rare film appearance by Irish mobsters actually operating in Ireland.
+- Veronica Guerin has a relatively rare film appearance by Irish mobsters actually operating in Ireland (and is closely based on a true story).

 - In Charlie's Angels: Full Throttle, Dylan's ex-with-a-vengeance is an Irish mobster.